reqT/reqT/survey/README.md

 # Software requirements engineering concept survey

 The goal of this survey is to investigate opinions on requirements engineering concepts.
-Your answers will be treated confidential and any published statistics will be anonymized.
+Your answers will be treated confidentially and any published statistics will be anonymized.

 Fill in the boxed fields next to yellow cells in the [reqT-survey.xls] file.